 The Independent Transport Commission believes that the time is right to explore how changes in mobility pricing in the UK will develop in the coming decades, and what this means for our transport networks.
 The reasons for doing so are compelling:

 - First, it is clear that, with new mobile and contactless technologies mobility access and pricing is easier to achieve than ever before.
 This includes the case for comprehensive road user charging, which is now cheaper to implement than at any time in the recent past.
 We also now have the ability to charge across transport modes and wed revenue to need in certain cases.

 - Second, it is evident that policy makers have not yet grasped the implications of radical changes to mobility pricing, nor, in the case of paying for road use, do they consider this yet to be publicly acceptable.

-Neil Ridley of Transport Genesis was appointed to work on the first phase of research on behalf of the ITC.
-Mr Ridley undertook detailed desktop research and has conducted a series of interviews with key industry representatives.
-The information he has gathered was further refined during a workshop hosted in June 2017 at the Cubic Innovation Centre.
+The first phase of the study involved a piece of desktop research by Neil Ridley of Transport Genesis who conducted a series of interviews with key industry representatives.
 Initial findings from Phase 1 of the project were compiled into a summary report.
-It is expected that Phase 2 in 2018 will focus on exploring case studies of pilot projects of Mobility as a Service and how this is applicable in the UK.
+It is expected that Phase 2 in 2020 will focus on exploring case studies of Mobility as a Service and how lessons for local authorities and policy makers in the UK.